javers/javers.github.io/documentation/spring-boot-integration/index.md

 }
 ```

-and all changes made to Person objects will be automatically committed to JaVersRepository.
+and all changes made to Person objects will be automatically committed to JaversRepository.

 If you aren’t using Spring Data repositories,
 annotate data-changing methods with `@JaversAuditable`.